-- If Study Needed When a comprehensive flood study is needed for a land development or building project, a number of procedures are required.
+If Study Needed When a comprehensive flood study is needed for a land development or building project, a number of procedures are required.
 The hydrologic analyses criteria and methods stipulated in Section V (Hydrology) of these Guidelines and those stipulated in Paragraph D5 of this Section will apply.
-For minor streams or channels that are tributaries to the Named Regulatory Watercourses, existing and ultimate flood elevations shall be established by extending the adopted Flood Study as described in foregoing Paragraph D5-d. - Plot Limits Water surface elevations based on the configuration and limitations of the existing channel shall be determined for the ultimate development conditions planned by the City for the Watershed involved.
-The resulting geographic limits of projected flooding will be plotted by the engineer conducting the study. - Channel Changes When existing channels are straightened, improved in cross-section and/or lined, existing floodplain and floodway areas are likely to be altered.
-Redefinition shall follow the methodology for floodway determination outlined in Paragraph G2 of this Section. - Limited Effects Proposed changes in channel section or alignment shall not increase the existing or ultimate flood elevations (established by the adopted Flood Study) within, or upstream or downstream of, the area of modification, more than allowed by these Guidelines.
-Any changes shall be made part of the adopted Flood Study and submitted to the required authorities for approval prior to construction work in floodway or floodplain areas.
+For minor streams or channels that are tributaries to the Named Regulatory Watercourses, existing and ultimate flood elevations shall be established by extending the adopted Flood the existing channel shall be determined for the ultimate development conditions planned by the City for the Watershed involved.
+The resulting geographic limits of projected flooding will be plotted by the engineer conducting the study.